mashpie/i18n-node/README.md

 	    // you may alter a site wide default locale
 	    defaultLocale: 'de',

-	    // sets a custom cookie name to parse locale settings from
+	    // sets a custom cookie name to parse locale settings from  - defaults to NULL
 	    cookie: 'yourcookiename',

 	    // where to store json files - defaults to './locales'